subeshb1/sketchalgorithms/src/content/blog/aws/index.md

 ### 1. AWS Management Console{#aws-management-console}

 It provides Graphical Interface to access AWS services and features via web.
 You can access the console by clicking the link [AWS Management Console](https://aws.amazon.com/console/) after signing up on AWS.
+It provides the following benefits:

+- Easy navigation to all the AWS services and features.
+- Easy to use for both beginners and experts.
+- Convenient mobile app in IOS and android, for easy monitoring of services.

 ![AWS Management Console](../../assets/aws/aws_management_console.png)

 ### 2. Command Line Interface (CLI){#command-line-interface}

 Allows access to AWS services via discrete commands from the command line.
 In order to setup AWS CLI follow the instruction from [AWS Command Line Interface](https://aws.amazon.com/cli/).
+It provides the following benefits:

+- Flexibility to create scripts and automate and repeat the deployment of AWS resources and services.
+- Programming language agnostic.

 ```sh
 $ aws ec2 describe-instances